draconisPW/PWMAngband/docs/hacking/modifying.rst

 2. Register the tileset in ``lib/tiles/list.txt``
 3. Create an empty bitmap image large enough to hold your tileset
 4. Store the empty bitmap image in your tileset folder
-5. Author one or more ``.prf`` files to inform Angband how to use your tileset
+5. Author one or more ``.prf`` files to inform PWMAngband how to use your tileset
 6. Create a Makefile in your tileset folder

 First you need to create a directory to contain your tileset's files.
 Put the